Breathe/Respira Grants

 What is the application process?

 The Breathe/Respira!
 Grant program will solicit proposals from qualified applicants at the beginning of each annual grant cycle.
 Any grantees from previous years that demonstrated excellent funding implementation may be asked to re-apply.
-The grant application form is available online:
+The grant application form was available online.

 What is the selection process?